ecds/readux/DEPLOYNOTES.rst

 installed, you can get them with ``sudo easy_install pip`` and then ``sudo pip install virtualenv``.

-As for the Digital Edition Jekyll Site export module, it is built in and handled by the `fab deploy` process.
-For details please refer to `requirements/minimum.txt` where it specifies the source of the `digitaledition-jekylltheme` as well as the specific branch that it uses to power the export functionality.

 ------

 Bootstrapping a development environment